lukiwieser/baysed-chess/README.md

 * `--s1`:
   * Strategy that Engine 1 uses for the rollout, when set to `ClassicMCTS` or `BayesianMCTS`.
   * Possible Values:
-    * `Random`: Plays the rollout randomly.
-Evaluates the terminal state with a simple board evaluation by Tomasz Michniewski.
+    * `Random`: Play the rollout randomly.
+Evaluate the terminal state with a simple board evaluation by Tomasz Michniewski.
-    * `Stockfish`: Plays the rollout with stockfish.
-Evaluates the terminal state with stockfish.
+    * `Stockfish`: Play the rollout with stockfish.
+Evaluate the terminal state with stockfish.
-    * `Lc0`: Plays the rollout with lc0.
-Evaluates the terminal state with lc0.
+    * `Lc0`: Play the rollout with lc0.
+Evaluate the terminal state with lc0.
-    * `RandomStockfish`: Plays the rollout randomly.
-Evaluates the terminal state with stockfish.
+    * `RandomStockfish`: Play the rollout randomly.
+Evaluate the terminal state with stockfish.
-    * `PESTO`:  Plays the rollout according to PESTOs board evaluation.
-Evaluates the terminal state with PESTOs board evaluation.
+    * `PESTO`:  Play the rollout according to PESTOs board evaluation.
+Evaluate the terminal state with PESTOs board evaluation.
 * `--s2`:
   * Strategy for Engine 2 for the rollout.
   * Possible Values: The same ones as Strategy 1.